A guide to all things A/D conversion, sample rates and 'analogue warmth'.

 The analogue format carries with it a sense of authenticity, a richness and depth that is always present, yet difficult to articulate and even tougher to grasp.
 Although we can’t put our finger on it, there’s a general consensus that it’s a sound superior to that produced by a CD or other digital formats.

-The same can be said for analogue and digital effect pedals – put them side-by-side and the analogue seemingly produces more clarity or, at the very least, sounds warmer and more immediate.
+The same can be said for analogue and digital guitar effects pedals – put them side-by-side and the analogue seemingly produces more clarity or, at the very least, sounds warmer and more immediate.
 So perhaps there’s a sonic pull that draws us to the analogue sound – the question is, why?

 - Many musicians operate under the assumption that analogue equipment possesses a warmer sound than that of digital.